If you’re wondering whether to go to Victorious this year, read through my Victorious Festival Review to learn more about this awesome festival.

 Victorious Festival review 2019

 – Me trying to be the 5th member of All Saints at Victorious 2019.
+They’re on stage.

 The 2019 Victorious Festival was the best yet.
 The weather, the vibe, the ease, the set up – it’s hard to beat.

 This year I just went with my boyfriend, on VIP gifted tickets, the same as the years before.
 We had such a chilled, relaxed weekend.
+Victorious takes place on Southsea Common, near Southsea Beach, in Portsmouth.
+My adopted home city.

 We saw Professor Green, All Saints, Lewis Capaldi, Dub Pistols, Rudimental, James Bay, Fun Lovin Criminals and the Catgut Hooligans.
 All, absolutely fantastic.